iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

 Please follow iRedMail installation guide strictly, but start iRedMail installer with below command instead of the original one (`bash iRedMail.sh`):

+!!! warning

+    If you use an IPv6 address for remote MySQL server address , please surround it with `[]` like this: `[fd01:2345:6789:1::1]`.

 ```
 USE_EXISTING_MYSQL='YES' \
     MYSQL_SERVER_ADDRESS='192.168.1.100' \